- What To Look For In Books To Help Toddlers With Speech Delay

-Best Books to Help Your Toddler With Speech Delay
+- The Best Books to Help with Toddler Speech Delay (Our Favorites!)

 By Lori Ennis, M.S.
 Ed.

 If your toddler has a speech delay, you’ve most likely found yourself googling, best books to help with toddler speech delay, in hopes of helping your child develop his or her speech.
 We know that reading makes a difference in the language and vocabulary acquisition of all children.

 In fact, a recent study found that reading to our children every day gives them exposure to nearly 1.4 million more words by the time they enter kindergarten as compared to their peers who are not read to consistently.
 Other studies have found that reading to your children gives a better predicted reading success rates.
 In his research, Dr. Dominic Massaro found that while talking to your children definitely gives them better vocabulary, reading to them is even more effective.

 It’s particularly important to find books to help toddlers with speech delay because reading those to them can go a long way in helping them develop word mastery.
 Dr. Massaro studies language acquisition and literacy and found that when it comes to looking for books to help toddlers with speech delay, picture books are two to three times as likely to expose your child to new words and pronunciations.